tryton/tryton-client/doc/usage.rst

 .. _Menu-Options-Mode_PDA:

 PDA:
   Shows the client in a condensed mode.
-The PDA (Personal Data Assistant) mode hides the shortcut menu in tree views and the system status bar.

 Form
 ++++